apnadkarni/blt/man/datatable.rst

 their index, label, or tag.

  *index*
    The number of the row or column.
-Row and column inices start from 0.
+Row and column indices start from 0.
    The index of a row or column may change as rows or columns are add, deleted, moved, or sorted.